 The Resident Parking Scheme Policy aims to provide the Ryde municipality with a strategically planned and coordinated approach to residential parking areas.
-There will be a number of updates to the policy in 2017, to ensure it complies with the mandatory Roads and Maritime Services (RMS) guidelines that outline the areas in Ryde which can be zoned as residential parking areas.
+This Policy reflects the Roads and Maritime Services (RMS) guidelines that outline the areas in Ryde which can be zoned as residential parking areas.

 How can I find out more about the Permit Parking Scheme?